GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

   # user.
 If unset or false, the field is configurable.
   # output: true

-  # If true, the provider will set the field's value in the resource state based
+  # If true, the provider sets the field's value in the resource state based only
-  # only on the user's configuration.
-If false or unset, the provider will set
+  # on the user's configuration.
+If false or unset, the provider sets the field's
-  # the field's value in the resource state based on the API response.
-This
+  # value in the resource state based on the API response.
+Only use this attribute
-  # should only be used if the field cannot be read from GCP due to either API or
+  # if the field cannot be read from GCP due to either API or provider constraints.
-  # provider constraints.
   # ignore_read: true

   # Sets a client-side default value for the field.
 This should be used if the
   # API has a default value that applies in all cases and is stable.
 Removing
   # or changing a default value is a breaking change.
+If unset, the field defaults
+  # to an "empty" value (such as zero, false, or an empty string).
   # default_value: DEFAULT_VALUE

-  # If true, and the field is either not set or set to a value that Terraform
+  # If true, and the field is either not set or set to an "empty" value (such as
-  # considers "empty" (such as zero, false, or empty strings), the resource will
+  # zero, false, or empty strings), the provider accepts any value returned from
-  # accept any value returned from the API as the value for the field.
+  # the API as the value for the field.
+If false, and the field is either not set
+  # or set to an "empty" value, the provider treats the field's `default_value`
+  # as the value for the field and shows a diff if the API returns any other
+  # value for the field.
+This attribute is useful for complex or
+  # frequently-changed API-side defaults, but provides less useful information at
+  # plan time than `default_value` and causes the provider to ignore user
+  # configurations that explicitly set the field to an "empty" value.
+  # `default_from_api` and `send_empty_value` cannot both be true on the same field.
+  # default_from_api: true

+  # If true, the provider sends "empty" values (such as zero, false, or empty
+  # strings) to the API if set explicitly in the user's configuration.
 If false,
-  # and the field is either not set or set to an "empty" value, the provider will
-  # show a diff if the API returns a non-empty value for the field.
-This is
-  # useful for complex or frequently-changed API-side defaults, but provides
-  # less useful information at plan time than default_value and prevents users
-  # from setting the field to an "empty" value.
-  # default_from_api: true

-  # If true, the resource will send values that Terraform considers "empty"
-  # (such as zero, false, or empty strings) to the API if set explicitly in the
-  # user's config.
-If false, values that Terraform core considers "empty" will
-  # cause the field to be omitted entirely from the API request.
-This is useful
+  # "empty" values cause the field to be omitted entirely from the API request.
-  # for fields where the API would behave differently when receiving an "empty"
+  # This attribute is useful for fields where the API would behave differently
-  # value vs no value for a particular field - for example, boolean fields that
+  # for an "empty" value vs no value for a particular field - for example,
-  # have an API-side default of true.
+  # boolean fields that have an API-side default of true.
+  # `send_empty_value` and `default_from_api` cannot both be true on the same field.
   # send_empty_value: true

   # Specifies a list of fields (excluding the current field) that cannot be